janderie/Lab-Page/content/authors/Cossairt/_index.md

 ---
 # Display name
-title: Sola Kim
+title: Aurora Cossairt

 # Full name (for SEO)
-first_name: Sola
+first_name: Aurora
-last_name: Kim
+last_name: Cossairt

 # Username (this should match the folder name)
 authors:
-  - Kim
+  - Cossairt

 # Is this the primary user of the site?
 superuser: false